yig/graphics101-pipeline/README.md

 * Build and run and test that it is working correctly.
 Here are the JSON scene files that will verify your output.
-The GUI supports saving screenshots.
+Save screenshots by pressing the `s` key.
 Save a screenshot for each of the JSON scenes into an output subdirectory `screenshots`.

     * `phong_bunny.json`